Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Conclusion

 \section{Conclusion}

-This paper proposed a large-language-model-driven multi-agent probabilistic modeling framework to characterize how heterogeneous subjective cognition emerges, propagates, and accumulates in real classroom social networks.
-Departing from conventional assumptions of global visibility or shared cognition, we start from a premise that is closer to everyday social reality: cognitive access is intrinsically limited.
-Each agent is therefore endowed with an individualized subjective social graph, which constrains information acquisition, social interaction, and belief updating throughout the simulation.
-By integrating retrieval-augmented generation, trust gating, and probabilistic belief fusion into a multi-step interaction system, the proposed framework provides a tractable way to simulate collective cognitive evolution without relying on global information.
+This paper proposed a large-language-model-driven multi-agent probabilistic framework for data-constrained simulation of subjective classroom social perception.
+Departing from assumptions of global visibility or shared cognition, each agent is endowed with an individualized subjective social graph that constrains information acquisition, social interaction, and belief updating throughout the simulation.
+By integrating retrieval-augmented generation, trust gating, and probabilistic belief fusion, the framework provides a tractable way to study possible collective cognitive dynamics without relying on global information.

-Experiments on real middle-school classroom data show that, even when each individual receives an exogenous signal in every time step---namely, the observed exam outcome---localized and noisy social exchange can still sustain the diffusion of cognitive uncertainty and produce a time-accumulating structure of collective misperception at the population level.
-Ablation results further indicate that heterogeneity in subjective visibility and LLM-based trust gating play a critical role in suppressing long-horizon amplification of misjudgment; removing either component noticeably weakens the group's ability to identify high-performing individuals.
-Compared with classical opinion-dynamics baselines, our approach achieves more stable long-term ranking performance while preserving cognitive diversity, thereby avoiding the information collapse that can accompany rapid consensus formation.
+Experiments on middle-school classroom records show that, even when each individual receives an exogenous signal at every time step---the observed exam outcome---localized and noisy simulated social exchange can generate time-accumulating collective misperception.
+Ablation results suggest that subjective visibility and LLM-based trust gating are directionally associated with better long-horizon ranking behavior in the evaluated seeds.
+Compared with evaluated DeGroot configurations, the framework achieves lower final ranking error under a different locally constrained interaction mechanism; the DeGroot configurations exhibit near-zero terminal opinion diversity as update steps increase.

-Methodologically, the contribution of this work is not to introduce a stronger predictor, but to demonstrate a modeling paradigm in which a language model acts as a \emph{structurally constrained cognitive module} embedded within a multi-agent system.
-In our design, the language model is not treated as an omniscient oracle; instead, it is explicitly restricted to each agent's subjective view and locally retrievable evidence, making its outputs interpretable as approximations of situated human judgment.
-This perspective opens a principled path for incorporating language models into research on social simulation, cognitive diffusion, and collective decision-making.
+Methodologically, the contribution is not to introduce a stronger predictor, but to provide a modeling paradigm in which a language model acts as a \emph{structurally constrained cognitive module} embedded within a multi-agent system.
+The language model is not treated as an omniscient oracle; it is restricted to each agent's subjective view and locally retrievable evidence, making its outputs approximations of situated simulated judgment.